TL;DR

 Dota 2 vs League of Legends: Heroes & roles

-Dota 2 vs League of Legends: esports scene
+Dota 2 vs League of Legends: Esports scene

 Unsurprisingly, the more in-depth Dota 2 gameplay and the more accessible LoL gameplay both make for excellent esports viewing.
 LoL and Dota 2 esports scenes are thriving with big fanbases (LoL’s is arguably bigger due to its higher popularity), and several high-profile tournaments bring the best players together throughout the year.

 In a range of competitions for Dota 2, the Esports World Cup and The International are key tournaments.
-For LoL, the Mid-Season Invitational and the World Championship are top picks from the calendar.
+For LoL, First Stand, the Mid-Season Invitational, and the World Championship are top picks from the calendar.
 Top Dota 2 teams include the likes of Team Liquid (Grand Champions of 2024’s The International), Tundra Esports, and Team Spirit.
 Across the LoL schedule of tournaments, teams include the likes of Gen.G eSports, Hanwha Life eSports, and T1.
 Some teams compete across both, though, Team Liquid being one example.

-Dota 2 vs League of Legends: accessibility for new players
+Dota 2 vs League of Legends: Accessibility for new players

 Perhaps the biggest and most noticeable difference between Dota 2 and League is accessibility.
 And, honestly, there’s little debate regarding which is more accessible for new players.
 League of Legends wins in this regard because it is easier to pick up and learn, while Dota 2 may be more rewarding for existing MOBA players who want a more in-depth experience.